 Thank you for looking after mum.
 I am so grateful for the kind care the whole team gave to mum and for helping us through this sad time.
 She received excellent care and as a family we received so much support.

 Please read this policy carefully to understand how we collect, use and store your personal data.

-At Bury Hospice we take your privacy seriously and are committed to protecting your personal information.
-We are legally obliged to use your information in line with all laws concerning the protection of personnel information including the Data Protection Act 2018 and the Privacy Electronic Communications (EC Directive) Regulations 2003 and the new EU General Data Protection Regulation (GDPR) of May 2018.
+- At Bury Hospice we take your privacy seriously and are committed to protecting your personal information.
+We are legally obliged to use your information in line with all laws concerning the protection of personnel information including the Data Protection Act 2018, the Privacy Electronic Communications (EC Directive) Regulations 2003 and the EU General Data Protection Regulation (GDPR) of May 2018.

 This policy includes: